operator-framework/operator-controller/docs/concepts/how-to-grant-api-access.md

 # Granting Users Access to API Resources in OLM

 When cluster extensions are managed via OLM, they often provide Custom Resource Definitions (CRDs) that expose new API resources.
-Typically, cluster administrators hold full management access to these resources by default, whereas non-administrative users may lack sufficient permissions.
-Such users often need designated permissions to create, view, or edit these Custom Resources.
+Typically, cluster administrators have full management access to these resources by default, whereas non-administrative users might lack sufficient permissions.
+Cluster administrators must create the needed permissions to create, view, or edit these Custom Resources for these users.

 OLM v1 does **not** automatically configure or manage role-based access control (RBAC) for users to interact with the APIs provided by installed packages.
 Cluster administrators must manage RBAC to grant appropriate permissions to non-administrative users.
 This guide outlines the steps to manually configure RBAC, with a focus on creating ClusterRoles and binding them to specific users or groups.